Hera Pheri (2000 film): Plot

-Raju manages to collect both bags containing ₹40 lakhs, and disappears in the trio's rented car with the money, while Shyam and Baburao return home happily waiting for Raju to return.
-When Raju does not return for several hours, they call at the old age home of his mother, learning that Raju has already taken her back with him.
-Believing Raju to have betrayed them and escaped with the money and his mother, Shyam and Baburao call the police and confess their involvement in Rinku's kidnapping in order to surrender themselves and the supposedly escaped Raju to the police.
-Immediately after Shyam and Baburao hang up, an ecstatic Raju suddenly returns with the money, who informs them that he went to repay Shyam's debt to Khadak Singh for his sister's successful marriage, and because the bag contained the documents for his mother's discharge from the old age home too.
-As it is too late now, a remorseful Shyam and Baburao explain their earlier misunderstanding to Raju, who breaks down in tears as his mother will now see her son getting arrested.
+Raju manages to collect both bags of money and escapes in the trio's rented car, while Shyam and Baburao return home waiting for Raju to return.
+When Raju does not return for several hours, they call his mother at the nursing home and learn that Raju has already taken her back with him.
+Feeling betrayed, Shyam and Baburao call the police and confess their involvement in Rinku's kidnapping, hoping they will find and arrest Raju.
+Immediately after they hang up, an ecstatic Raju returns with the money, who informs them that he went to repay Shyam's debt to Khadak Singh and found his mother's discharge papers.
+A remorseful Shyam and Baburao explain their earlier misunderstanding to Raju, who breaks down in tears as his mother will see him get arrested.
 As expected, the police arrive; the trio request the police to take them out through the back door, so that Raju's mother, who is sleeping in the car, will not see them.

-Anuradha also appears, witnessing the scene.
-At the last moment, however, Devi Prasad arrives at the scene, stating that he is not holding the trio guilty and they are actually innocent.
+Anuradha arrives, enraged after witnessing the scene.
+However, Devi Prasad arrives and states that the trio is innocent.
 Having no reason to hold them anymore, the police release the trio.
-Devi Prasad allows the trio to keep the money of ₹39.65 lakhs for themselves as a reward from him for saving his granddaughter's life.
-Just then, the telephone in their house rings again and the trio believes it may be for Devi Prasad, but he informs them that it is for them this time.
-The trio answers the phone call and suddenly become tensed, but it turns out to be a prank call from Rinku, who shouts, "Kabira Speaking!", imitating Kabira's catchphrase when his phone call is answered, with the trio breaking into uncontrollable laughter.
+Prasad allows them to keep the remaining ₹39.65 lakhs as a reward for saving Rinku.
+Just then, the home telephone rings, and the trio believes it to be for Prasad, but he informs them that it is for them this time.
+The trio nervously answers the phone, but it turns out to be a prank call from Rinku, who shouts, "Kabira speaking!", imitating Kabira's catchphrase when his phone is answered.
+The film ends with the trio breaking into laughter.